cascadiaquakes/earthquake_catalog_repository/_build/site/public/intro-bffdefd0a61f9bb44dff978b3598109c.md

 ## Repository Structure

 Each catalog included in the repository consists of:
-1. A downloadable catalog file (CSV or GeoJSON), and
+1. A downloadable catalog file (e.g., CSV), and
-2. A corresponding **JupyterBook page** describing the catalog, publication DOI, methods, and scientific context.
+2. A corresponding **JupyterBook page** describing the catalog, its methods, and its scientific context.

 Catalog description pages follow a standardized Markdown format to ensure clarity and consistency while allowing contributors to highlight the unique aspects of their work.

 ## Visualization

-Catalogs hosted in this repository are integrated into the **CRESCENT Earthquake Catalog Viewer**, enabling interactive exploration of seismicity patterns in space and time.
+Catalogs hosted in this repository are integrated into the **CRESCENT Earthquake Catalog Viewer**, enabling interactive exploration of seismicity patterns across space and time.
 The viewer is intended as a discovery and comparison tool and does not replace citation of the original peer-reviewed publications.

 ## Authorship and Governance